TLeafWolf/GameProject2/README.md

 Design at least one NPCs with meaningful interactions (dialogue, item exchange, etc.).

-Program at least two MOBs with non-random behaviors (e.g., patrolling, attacking, reacting to the player).
+Program at least two MOBs with non-random behaviors (e.g., patrolling, attacking, reacting to the player). (done?)

 Implement AI navigation so the NPC and MOBs respond dynamically to the environment. (done?)